Level 5 Diploma in Teaching (FE and Skills)

 What will I learn?

-Candidates who successfully complete this qualification will take an analytical and practical approach to all aspects of planning, delivering, and assessing inclusive teaching and learning.
-Whilst doing this, you will embed theories and principles in education and training and demonstrate them in your practice.
+Students who successfully complete this qualification will take both an analytical and practical approach to planning, delivering, and assessing inclusive teaching and learning.
+You will apply educational theories and principles directly to your practice and develop the skills needed to teach effectively in both traditional classroom settings and online environments.

-You will be expected to conduct an element of wider reading and research to support your progression through the qualification.
+You will be expected to engage in wider reading and research to support your progress through the qualification.

 What will the course lead on to?